-If the surgeon removes your breast (mastectomy), you can have a new breast formed by the surgeon.
-If you have this at the same time as your mastectomy, it is called immediate reconstruction.
+Your surgeon can reconstruct your breast if your surgeon needs to remove your breast (mastectomy).
+It is called immediate reconstruction if you have this at the same time as your mastectomy.
 Researchers are using a sheet of tissue to provide extra cover and support to the implant.
 They want to know if this improves the outcome of immediate breast reconstruction.

 We know from research that most breast cancers respond well to chemotherapy, but unfortunately some don’t.
 If doctors could tell whether chemotherapy was working at an earlier stage, some people could avoid having treatment that wouldn't help them.

 Doctors are looking at new types of scans and blood tests to monitor how well chemotherapy is working.
 Researchers are looking at:

 - PET scans to show up cancer cell death after chemotherapy

 - MRI scans, to see how well chemotherapy is working